(214) 390-7947 (Overseas Callers)

 How can I communicate with my family while volunteering in Tanzania?

-There will not be any trouble to communicate with your family from Tanzania, as you will have access to telephone and Internet.
-Thus, you can either dial the number of your parents and friends or go online and chat with them on Facebook or Skype
+There will not be any trouble communicating with your family from Tanzania, as you will have access to a telephone and the internet.
+Thus, you can either dial the number of your parents and friends or go online and chat with them on Facebook or Teams.

 Can I use my phone?